Iyouboushi/mIRC-BattleArena/README.txt

 * Added a new battle type: Defend Outpost
 In this battle type players will have to survive 5 waves of monsters in order to successfully defend an Allied Forces HQ Outpost.

+* Added a new battle type: Assault
+In this type players will have to defeat monsters in order to weaken an enemy outpost's strength meter and capture it.

 * Added Capacity and Enhancement Points.
 10,000 Capacity Points will equal 1 Enhancement Point.
 Players gain capacity points by being in battles that are higher than streak 100.
 Note that the player level has to be within 10 of the streak in order to gain capacity points.
 After streak 500, the amount is 500+(10% of streak level).
 Enhancement points can then be used in the shop to purchase additional skills and stat enhancements.